History of the Royal Australian Navy: Vietnam War

 The aircraft carrier HMAS Sydney was converted for troopship duties in the early 1960s, and began her first voyage to Vietnam in May 1965, transporting the 1st Battalion, Royal Australian Regiment, from Sydney to Vung Tau in southern Vietnam.
 Sydney became known as the Vung Tau Ferry and made 25 voyages to Vietnam: carrying 16,094 troops, 5,753 deadweight tons (5,845 t) of cargo and 2,375 vehicles.

 In 1969, the aircraft carrier HMAS Melbourne rammed and sank another destroyer.
 During the night of 2–3 June, USS Frank E. Evans was escorting the carrier during multinational wargames in the South China Sea.
 Ordered to the plane guard station, Evans crosses the carrier's bows and was cut in two, killing 74 United States personnel.
 A Joint RAN-USN Board of Inquiry was established, which found Melbourne's Captain John Stevenson and three officers from Evans at fault.
 Despite being cleared by a RAN court-martial, Stevenson resigned after receiving similar treatment to Robertson in the first collision.
 HMAS Melbourne is believed to be the only warship to sink two friendly vessels in peacetime.

 In April 1971, Prime Minister John Gorton announced that Australian forces in Vietnam would be reduced.
 This led to the withdrawal of the clearance divers in May and the Fleet Air Arm in June.
 The final RAN destroyer on the gunline, Brisbane, returned to Sydney on 15 October 1971.
 The Whitlam government withdrew all Australian forces from and stopped military aid to South Vietnam.
 HMAS Jeparit returned to Sydney on 11 March 1972 and was followed the next day by HMAS Sydney.
-During the 10 years that the RAN was involved in the war, eight officers and sailors were killed, and another 46 were either wounded or suffered other injuries.Macdougall 1991, p.
-338.
+During the 10 years that the RAN was involved in the war, eight officers and sailors were killed, and another 46 were either wounded or suffered other injuries.